minio/docs/docs/s3cmd-with-minio.md

 s3cmd put newfile s3://testbucket
 ```

-You should see a response similar to this one:
+A response similar to this one should be displayed:

 ```sh
 upload: 'newfile' -> 's3://testbucket/newfile'